katmihal/Task-Oriented-Food-Ordering-Chatbot/README.md

 ### Tasks with Real-world Data Sources

 1. Users can ask about the weather, and the chatbot suggests meals accordingly.
-2. Bot finds a recipe with user's available ingredients.
+2. Users can ask for a recipe based on available ingredients.

 Example 1 of Conversation
 > **User:** What's the weather in Athens?